erangell/azurewordpress/readme.md

 /usr/local/wprun.sh is the script that starts WordPress
 ```

-## Browse to your web endpoint
-You should see the "famous WordPress 5 minute install" which will create a basic WordPress site automatically.

-## Congratulations!
-At this point, you should have a functioning WordPress site

 ## Building a custom container
 The Docker directory contains everything necessary to customize the container